sngular/kloadgen/docs/producer-configuration.md

 **Note**: If the file includes embedded schemas, the last definition will be considered the main one, and the ones above will be considered as related to it.
 If there are unrelated schemas, they will be ignored.

-#### Key Schema Serializer Config
+#### KLG - Key Schema Serializer Config

-This configuration element is similar to [Value Schema Serializer Config](#value-schema-serializer-config), except that it is focused in a key schema instead of a value schema.
+This configuration element is similar to [KLG - Value Schema Serializer Config](#value-schema-serializer-config), except that it is focused in a key schema instead of a value schema.

 Whatever schema you define and configure here will be used as the message key.

-#### Key Schema File Serializer Config
+#### KLG - Key Schema File Serializer Config

-This configuration element is similar to [Value Schema File Serializer Config](#value-schema-file-serializer-config), except that it is focused in a key schema instead of a value schema.
+This configuration element is similar to [KLG - Value Schema File Serializer Config](#value-schema-file-serializer-config), except that it is focused in a key schema instead of a value schema.

 Whatever schema you define and configure here will be used as the message key.